barchart/alerting-service-public/docs/content/concepts/security.md

   * The requestor's identity is verified, and
   * The requestor's authority to perform the action (e.g. read an alert) is verified.

-Barchart uses [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) to authenticate and authorize your interactions (see below).
+The Alert Service uses [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token) to authenticate and authorize your interactions (see below).

 ## Your Domain